Home Courses Psychology and Counselling BSc (Hons) Criminology and Forensic Psychology

 Understand the place of psychology within the law and the criminal justice system

-Throughout your degree you will gain an in-depth knowledge of the operations of the criminal justice, as well as learn more about criminal law and the applications of forensic psychology within the judiciary system.
+Throughout your degree you will gain an in-depth knowledge of the operations of the criminal justice system, and learn more about criminal law and the applications of forensic psychology within the judiciary system.

 Learn from expert active researchers and ex-police staff